Anyone for a little moon walking on ice on the incredible Perito Moreno? This glacier is absolutely memorable and will leave you grasping for words!

 I strongly recommend that you do this walk, regardless of how cold and miserable the weather is on the day.
-Don’t succumb to staying indoors in the café drinking coffee or a hot chocolate, as many tourists did.
+Don’t succumb to staying indoors in the café drinking coffee or a warming hot chocolate, as many tourists did.

 For me, it isn’t feasible to pass up the opportunity of taking photos but also absorbing the spectacular nature presented before us in this park.

-Bring your own lunch and snacks as you do work up a hefty appetite, especially in the cold, but also as the shop does not open until 3 pm.
+Take your own lunch and snacks as you do work up a hefty appetite, especially in the cold, but also as the shop does not open until 3 pm.
 The park’s shop is a cafeteria-style restaurant that serves overpriced ordinary food and beverages.

-Other tours and boat trips
+More Perito Moreno tours and boat trips

 For those that are fit and into their trekking, depending on the weather and season, there is also a 9-day trek to Moreno and several other glaciers available, so check this out if you have some time to spare.